Jump to content

 If you want to use XLR microphones (especially condenser mics) with Smule, the iRig Pre 2 is one of the most affordable way to make that work.
 If you already own the older iRig Pre however, there would be no need to upgrade.
 The improvements mostly relate to better compatibility (e.g. in regards to digital cameras), which are irrelevant for Smule users.

 The biggest disadvantage remains the fact, that the iRig Pre and iRig Pre 2 can only work with batteries.
-So for power users we still recommend the iRig PRO I/O, which offers a fully digital connection with better audio quality and allows for a power supply (sold separately).
+So for most Smule users we still recommend the iRig PRO I/O, which offers a fully digital connection with better audio quality and allows for a power supply (sold separately).

 Smule just started a beta phase for a new feature that allows users to save audio-only songs as a video with the lyrics being animated in various styles.
 The feature is available for new solos and collaborations on the latest iOS version.
 You just record your audio-only solo or OC as always.
 On the last screen where you choose whether the song is public and whether you want to invite all your followers, there is a new options to save the song with animations.